 Introduction

-The practices set forth in COA’s For-Profit Administration and Financial Management (AFM) standards represent the multi-faceted functions of the leadership within a for-profit human service providing organization.
-The standards guide the organization’s owners, chief executive, and management staff to implement practices that contribute to effective management, and that promote accountability to its community and the people it serves.
+The practices set forth in COA Accreditation’s For-Profit Administration and Financial Management (AFM) standards represent the multi-faceted functions of the leadership within a for-profit organization providing human services.
+The standards guide the organization’s owners, chief executive, and management staff to implement practices that contribute to effective management, and promote accountability to its community and the people it serves.

+Interpretation: Some for-profit organizations may not market their services to the public, rather they provide services to individuals and families referred from specific organizations and agencies.
+In those cases, mention of the “community” or the “public” in the standards can refer to the organization’s referring partners or network of contracted providers.

 EAP Interpretation: In the context of Employee Assistance Program (EAP) services, the community, as used in these standards, is defined more specifically as the host or customer organization, subcontracting organizations, and the covered individuals eligible to receive services from the EAP.
 It can also be defined by the customer organizations’ workplace demographics.